karazubald/karazubald/README.md

 #### Personal stuffs
 - 🧑‍🤝‍🧑 Looking for involvement in Psychology, Psychometric Research, or Data Analysis 👨‍🔬
-- 🌱 Currently learning Java 👨‍💻
-- 🖌️ Know a bit of Graphic Design with Inkscape 😅
 - 🏷️ Have an intermediate level of understanding in English (TOEFL = 567 and TOEIC = 405 in 2015) 🤭

 ### My Focus